autopear/CS166/README.md

 #### 2. Set Putty in WinSCP
 1. Open WinSCP, click `Tools`, select `Preferences`, this will open the Preferences dialog.

 2. Select `Integration` then `Applications`, set `PuTTY/Terminal client path` to **putty.exe**.
 The default path should work.
     ![winscp+putty](https://winscp-static-746341.c.cdn77.org/data/media/screenshots/pref_integration_app.png)
    You may check `Automatically open new sessions in PuTTY` if you want to automatically open a PuTTY windows whenever you open a connection to a server.

 3. Click `OK` to save the configurations.

 #### 3. (Optional) Create a Site to bolt.cs.ucr.edu
+Follow the following steps if you want to connect to *bolt.cs.ucr.edu*:
-1. In WinSCP's login dialog, select `New Site` in the left panel, then fill the following information in the right ***Session* panel:
+1. In WinSCP's login dialog, select `New Site` in the left panel, then fill the following information in the right
+   ***Session* panel:
     - `File protocol` SFTP (default)
     - `Hostname` *bolt.cs.ucr.edu*
     - `Port number` 22 (default)